 Will there be an agreement form or contract involved if we are the lucky winner?

-No. The only implicit agreement is that a representative from all finalist organizations must carve out time to create, rehearse and deliver a dynamic short presentation for the Local that Works Grand Finale in the fall (Details to follow).
+No. The only implicit agreement is that a representative from all finalist organizations must carve out time to create a video for the Local that Works virtual Grand Finale in the fall (Details to follow).